 The Long Pulsed Yag uses laser light to heat visible veins.
 Once optimal heating is reached, the vein becomes damaged and is then broken down and naturally eliminated by the body.
-Long Pulse Yag is designed to treat several different types of blood vessels of the face and legs.
-Common facial vascular malformation such as telangectasias (spider veins), rosacea, hemangiomas, and hematomas are easily treated.
+Long pulse Yag laser energy is designed to treat several different types of blood vessels in the face and legs.
+Common facial vascular lesions or malformations such as telangiectasias (spider veins), rosacea, hemangiomas, and hematomas are easily treated.
 Other vascular conditions such as Port Wine Malformations are treated with our Candela V-Beam Laser which is designed specifically for this condition.
 Leg veins must be 3mm or smaller to be effectively treated.
 The Long Pulse Yag is not suitable for varicose veins.

-If you have taken Isotretinoin (Accutane) in the last 12-months or are currently on Minocin or Doxycycline you cannot receive treatment.
+If you have taken Isotretinoin (Accutane) in the last 12 months or are currently on Minocin or Doxycycline you cannot receive treatment.
 If you have an active herpes simplex outbreak in the treatment area, you should wait to have a treatment.
-An anti-viral will be prescribed for your next treatment to minimize the chance of another outbreak.
-We do not recommend Long Pulse Yag treatments for patients that are pregnant or trying to get pregnant.
+An anti-viral will be prescribed for your next treatment to minimize your symptoms and the chance of another outbreak.
+We do not recommend Long Pulse Yag treatments for patients who are pregnant or trying to get pregnant.

-Before Long Pulsed Yag treatment, a cooling gel will be applied to your skin and you will be given eye protection.
-Laser vein treatment with Long Pulsed Yag is noninvasive, using laser light energy directed at the treatment area.
+Before the long pulsed Yag laser treatment, a cooling gel will be applied to your skin and you will be given eye protection.
+Laser vein treatment with Long Pulsed Yag is noninvasive, using laser light energy directed at the deep skin tissues in the treatment area.
 During treatment, a laser handpiece is used to zap your veins, closing them off and minimizing their appearance.
-Patients report a snapping feeling during the process, however, anesthesia is typically not required.
-A cooling gel will also be used prior to treatment to protect your skin and maximize your comfort.
+Patients report a snapping feeling during the process; however, anesthesia is typically not required.

 There is minor discomfort for most vascular treatments.
 A cooling head is integrated into the head of the device.
-Prior to treating the area, it is briefly chilled and immediately followed by a treatment pulse.
+Before treating the area, it is briefly chilled and immediately followed by a treatment pulse.
 When treating vascular areas, we do not want to constrict the blood vessels.
 Excessive cooling or numbing agents can restrict the blood vessels and should be avoided.
-Post treatment cooling relieves any discomfort.
-An ice pack can be applied after the treatment to help with any discomfort due to swelling.
+Post-treatment cooling like an ice pack can relieve any discomfort and swelling.

-The number of treatments would be dependent on the size of the blood vessels.
-Smaller vessels will likely require fewer treatments while larger, more stubborn, vessels may require more.
+The number of treatments is dependent on the size of the blood vessels.
+Smaller vessels will likely require fewer treatments while larger, more stubborn vessels may require more.
 Sessions are usually spaced 8-12 weeks apart.
-It is important to remember that the underlying condition that caused these vessels in the first place has not been resolved so patients prone to this condition will likely develop new vessels over time and may want to retreat.
+It is important to remember that the underlying condition that caused these vessels in the first place has not been resolved, so patients prone to this condition will likely develop new vessels over time and may want to retreat.